sg09/eksdemo/docs/install-karpenter.md

 * The Karpenter instructions create a cluster with `karpenter.sh/discovery: <cluster-name>` tags.
 This is not required and any `eksctl` or `eksdemo` created EKS cluster will work.
 * The IRSA role, Node IAM Role, SQS Queue and EventBridge rules are in separate CloudFormation stacks.
 The IRSA role is created using `eksctl`.
 * The SQS Queue name is `karpenter-<cluster-name>` instead of `<cluster-name>`.
-* The four EventBridge rule names follow the pattern `karpenter-<cluster-name>-<rule-name>` instead of the automated CloudFormation generated name.
+* The four EventBridge rule names follow the pattern `karpenter-<cluster-name>-<rule-name>` instead of the automated CloudFormation generated names.
 * The Karpenter controller deployment defaults to 1 replica instead of 2.
 * There are a few changes to the  default Karpenter `Provisioner` and `AWSNodeTemplate` Custom Resources:
     * Support for both `on-demand` and `spot` nodes is configured instead of only `spot`.
 It will still default to using Spot  nodes but you can request `on-demand` using the `karpenter.sh/capacity-type` label selector.